 We are commonly driven as leaders to focus on our team and individuals.
-What we do to engage them and take them forward with us in driving competitive advantage?
+What do we do to engage them and take them forward with us in driving competitive advantage?
 The management of change and improvements in organisational performance.
 In doing these vital things we often overlook ourselves as the leader.
 The importance of self-awareness and the impact that this has on business performance.
-When in fact, one of the best things a leader can do to be more effective is to develop their self-awareness.
+One of the best things a leader can do to be more effective is to develop self-awareness.
 In this way, they become aware of what drives them and their decision-making.

 Strengths and Weaknesses

-If we know what our strengths are, we can apply them in the right situations.
+If we know our strengths, we can apply them in the right situations.
 We can know when to draw on the strengths of others within the team.

 If we know what our weaknesses are and recognise our emotions in particular circumstances.
 We can acknowledge these and stop ourselves from reacting inappropriately to a situation.

-Being self-aware enables us to balance our conviction with humility; creating our vision but being willing to actively listen to new ideas and other opinions.
+Being self-aware enables us to balance our conviction with humility; creating our vision but being willing to listen to new ideas and other opinions actively.

 So what can we do to try and develop our self-awareness?